PX4/PX4-user_guide/en/ros/ros2_comm.md

 ROS 2 uses the [`px4_msgs`](https://github.com/PX4/px4_msgs) and [`px4_ros_com`](https://github.com/PX4/px4_ros_com) packages to ensure that matching message definitions are used for creating both the client and the agent code (this is important), and also to remove the requirement for PX4 to be present when building ROS code.
 - `px4_msgs` contains PX4 ROS message definitions.
 When this project is built it generates the corresponding ROS 2-compatible typesupport, used by ROS 2 nodes, and IDL files, used by `fastddsgen` to generate the microRTPS agent code.
 - `px4_ros_com` contains the microRTPS agent code templates for the agent publishers and subscribers.
-The build process runs a `fastddsgen` instance to generate the code that gets compiled into a single executable that composes the `micrortps_agent`.
+  The build process runs a `fastddsgen` instance to generate the code for the `micrortps_agent`, which compiles into a single executable.

 The PX4 Autopilot project automatically updates [`px4_msgs`](https://github.com/PX4/px4_msgs) with new message definitions whenever they are changed (in the `master` branch).

 :::note
-The subset of uORB topics that will be accessible to ROS applications can be found in the (bridge configuration yaml file)[https://github.com/PX4/px4_ros_com/blob/master/templates/urtps_bridge_topics.yaml].
+The subset of uORB topics that will be accessible to ROS applications can be found in the [bridge configuration yaml file](https://github.com/PX4/px4_ros_com/blob/master/templates/urtps_bridge_topics.yaml).
 :::

 PX4 firmware contains the microRTPS client based on its build-time message definitions.